AlexChaplinBraz/shell-scripts/README.md

 entries through a series of dmenu prompts (I like this type of interaction).
 Based on dbuku but is even better.
-It can also get the URL and title of the active window if it is one of: qutebrowser, Chrome, Brave or Chromium, but it also gives you the abiliry to edit or delete a bookmark.
+It can also get the URL and title of the active window if it is one of: qutebrowser, Chrome, Brave or Chromium, but it also gives you the ability to edit or delete a bookmark.

 ### dbrowsel